 • The CSR Council consists of the following Members, who are the employees of the company: –

-II.
-Mr Nanna Batcha A S – Senior General Manager – Manufacturing
+I. Mr Nanna Batcha A S – Vice President (Production and processing)

 • The composition of the CSR Committee shall be disclosed in the Board’s Report.